 What I do know is that Marah fans were one of the most fervent groups, per capita, I have ever witnessed at shows or online and they finally gave up, unable to stomach their favorite group bottoming out one more time.

-And yet, like Sisyphus, Dave Bielanko (now sans his brother Serge) keeps pushing the rock that is Marah back up the hill until it’s time to let it roll back down again.
-In the last five years, he has released two more shambling, but often brilliant albums, Life is a Problem and his most recent, Mountain Minstrelsy.
+And yet, like Sisyphus, Dave Bielanko (now sans his brother Serge) keeps pushing the rock that is Marah back up the hill until it’s time to let it roll back down again. [ed note: Serge has has since rejoined his brother for live shows, accompanied by many of the 2005-2008 iteration of the band.]
+In the last five years, he has released two more shambling, but often brilliant albums, Life is a Problem, and his most recent, Mountain Minstrelsy.